-- The specialty contractors have developed a wide and responsive variety of equipment and techniques to assure penetration and wall continuity in a wide variety of ground conditions.
-More than one technique, e.g., clamshell followed by hydromill, has frequently been used on the same project and especially where bouldery conditions have been encountered. - Cut-offs can be safely constructed with high lake levels, provided that the slurry level in the trench can be maintained a minimum of 3 feet higher.
-In extreme geological conditions, this may demand pretreatment of the embankment (e.g., Mud Mountain Dam, WA) or the rock mass (Mississinewa Dam, IN) to guard against massive, sudden slurry loss. - For less severe geological conditions, contractors have developed a variety of defenses against slurry losses of smaller volume and rate by providing large slurry reserves, using flocculating agents, and fillers in the slurry, or by limiting the openpanel width.
+The specialty contractors have developed an impressive and responsive variety of equipment and techniques to ensure cost-effective penetration and appropriate wall continuity in a wide range of ground conditions.
+More than one technique, e.g., clamshell followed by hydromill, has frequently been used on the same project and especially where bouldery conditions have been encountered.

+Cut-offs can be safely constructed with high lake levels, provided that the slurry level in the trench can be maintained a minimum of 3 ft above these levels.
+In particularly challenging geological conditions, this may demand pre-treatment of the embankment (e.g., Mud Mountain Dam, WA) or the rock mass (Mississinewa Dam, IN) to guard against massive, sudden slurry loss.
+For less severe geological conditions, contractors have developed a variety of defenses against slurry losses of smaller volume and rate by providing large slurry reserves, using flocculating agents and fillers in the slurry, or by limiting the open-panel width.

-- Very tight verticality tolerances are necessary to assure continuity especially in deeper cut-offs.
-Such tolerances have been not only difficult to satisfy, but also difficult to measure accurately (to $\leq 0.5\%$ of wall depth) and verify. - The deepest panel walls have been installed at Wells Dam, WA (223 feet, clamshell) and at Mud Mountain Dam, WA (402 feet, hydromill).
-The hydromill has proved to be the method of choice for large cut-offs in fill, alluvial soils and in rock masses of unconfined compressive strengths less than 10,000 psi (massive) to 20,000 psi (fissile, and therefore, rippable). - Secant pile cut-offs are expensive and intricate to build.
-However, they are the only option in certain conditions (e.g., heavily karstified, but otherwise hard limestone rock masses) which would otherwise defeat the hydromill.
-The deepest such wall (albeit a composite pile/panel wall) was the first at Wolf Creek, KY in 1975 which reached a maximum of 280 feet.
-The most recent pure secant pile wall in carbonate terrain was at Beaver Dam, AR, 1992-1994. - A wide range of backfill materials has been used, ranging from low strength plastic concrete, to conventional high strength concrete. - The preparation and maintenance of a stable and durable working platform has proved always to be a beneficial investment, and its value should not be underestimated. - The highest standards of real time QA/QC and verification are essential to specify and implement.
-This applies to every phase of the excavation process, and to each of the materials employed. - Enhancements have progressively been made in cut-off excavation technology, especially to raise productivity (particularly in difficult conditions), to increase mechanical reliability, and to improve the practicality and accuracy of deviation control and measurement.
+Very tight verticality tolerances are necessary to ensure continuity and especially in deeper cut-offs.
+Such tolerances have been not only difficult to satisfy, but also difficult to measure accurately (to ≤ 0.5 percent of wall depth) and verify.

+The deepest panel walls have been installed at Wells Dam, WA (223 feet, clamshell) and at Mud Mountain Dam, WA (402 feet, hydromill).
+The hydromill has proved to be the method of choice for large cut-offs in fill, alluvial soils, and in rock masses of unconfined compressive strengths less than 10,000 psi (massive) to 20,000 psi (fissile, and therefore, rippable).

+Secant pile cut-offs are expensive and intricate to build.
+However, they are the only option in certain conditions (e.g., heavily karstified, but otherwise hard limestone rock masses) that would otherwise defeat the hydromill.
+The deepest such wall (albeit a composite pile/panel wall) was the first-at Wolf Creek, KY, in 1975.
+It reached a maximum of 280 feet.
+The most recent pure secant pile wall in carbonate terrain was constructed at Beaver Dam, AR, 1992- 1994.

+A wide range of backfill materials has been used, ranging from low strength plastic concrete to conventional high strength concrete.
+This is a critical design decision.

+The preparation and maintenance of a stable and durable working platform has proven always to be a beneficial investment, and its value should not be underestimated.

+The highest standards of real-time quality assurance/quality control (QA/QC) and verification are essential to specify and implement.
+This applies to every phase of the excavation process, and to each of the materials employed.

+Enhancements have progressively been made in cut-off excavation technology, especially to raise productivity (particularly in difficult geological conditions), to increase mechanical reliability, and to improve the practicality and accuracy of deviation control and measurement.